Theispas

-Theispas (also known as Teisheba or Teišeba) of Kumenu was the Urartian weather-god, notably the god of storms and thunder.
-He was also sometimes the god of war.
-He is the son of Habli.
-He formed part of a triad along with Khaldi and Shivini.
-The ancient Urartian cities of Teyseba and Teishebaini were named after Theispas.
-He is a counterpart to the Assyrian god Adad, the Vedic God Indra, and the Hittite/Hurrian god, Teshub.
-He was often depicted as a man standing on a bull, holding a handful of thunderbolts.
-His wife was the goddess Huba, who was the counterpart of the Hurrian goddess Hebat.
+Theispas (also known as Teisheba or Teišeba) was the Urartian weather god associated with storms, thunder, and sometimes war.
+He formed a triad with the gods Ḫaldi and Shivini.
+The ancient Urartian city of Teishebaini was named after the god, and the 8th-century BCE fortress of Odzaberd was dedicated to him.
+Theispas was often depicted as a man standing on a bull, holding a handful of thunderbolts.
+His wife was the goddess Huba, counterpart to the Hurrian goddess Ḫepat.

+Theispas is associated with the Assyrian god Adad, the Vedic god Indra, and with Teshub, a god of the Hittites and Hurrians.